The Fabulous Techniques Show Band

 Where there other great musical influences in your life?
 My biggest musical influence was my cousin the late great Rev. Willie Lee Mincey who sang and played guitar professionally with the Original Five Blind Boys of Mississippi.
 He was always on the road, but when he came home he would play the guitar and sing for me.
 He told me I had great hands and was a great player from the first note I ever tried to play.
 He was so encouraging.
 He would say, “Wow that was fantastic.
 I’ve never heard anybody play a note that sweet.”
-It’s the same encouragement I have passed on to my daughter Malina and any students I have taught.
+It’s the same encouragement I have passed on to any of my students I have taught.

 With Bernard Allison

 You continue to do quite a bit of European touring.
 Will you share some fond moments?
 After spending so much time in Europe, that fan base has become so important to me.
 They are so supportive and appreciative of the music and I’ve learned so much from them.
 Both stage and studio work are good gigs to get, especially internationally.
 In 2010, I recorded with The Bernard Allison Group live in Freiburg, Germany.
 It ended up turning into a DVD & double CD on Jazzhaus Records – both a venue since 1987 and a record company since 2006.
 Bernard Allison (guitar, vocals) is the son of Luther Allison (1939-1997), who was famous for his rocking take on the blues, a style he originally honed backing up masters like Freddie King and Otis Rush.
 I've toured Europe with Bernard extensively and I've been to Sweden, Germany, Holland, Czech Republic, Poland, France, Italy, Austria, United Kingdom, Switzerland, Belgium, Norway, Ireland, and the USA.
 In 2020 we are touring Europe once again supporting our newest release, Songs From The Road, a live CD/DVD that was recorded at the Musiktheater Piano in Dortmund, Germany on October 23rd, 2019.
 This CD was produced by Jim Gaines while the DVD is produced by Thomas Ruf.

-"It’s the same encouragement I have passed on to my daughter Malina and any students I have taught."
+"It’s the same encouragement I have passed on to any of my students I have taught."